-The complexity (and therefore price) goes up as we add features like user registration and login, interfaces for different users (ex. client, staff, administrator), commerce (shopping), and integration to external applications (ex.
-CRM, email).
+The complexity (and therefore price) goes up as we add features like user registration and login, interfaces for different users (ex. client, staff, administrator), GPS tracking, and integration with external applications.
 Expect to invest in the range of $30,000 – $100,000 or more for a moderately complex app.

 Ask any coder and most will tell you…they write code, they don’t design beautiful, user-friendly interfaces.
 Cranking code is an entirely different skill than creating the user interface for your app.
 Would you expect the carpenter who installed your kitchen cabinets to decorate your living room?
 Doubtful.

 You need a designer.
 Salaries could run $60,000 to $80,000 plus.

 You certainly can’t release an app that is full of bugs, so you’ll need someone to run your app through every imaginable use case to find bugs and ensure they get fixed.
 Your app depends on this, budget $60,000 or more a year for good QA (Quality Assurance).

 If your app has any back end integrations, and it most certainly does, you’ll need a competent back end developer.
 You could pay $60,000 to $80,000 or more for this person.

 Unless you want a second job, you’ll need a project manager who will ensure everything stays on track, the team has what they need and all stakeholders are kept informed.
 Project Manager salaries vary widely depending on experience, skills and specialized expertise.
 You could pay $70,000, but you could also pay $120,000.